namhyung/uftrace/doc/uftrace-live.md

 \--rt-prio=*PRIO*
 :   Boost priority of recording threads to real-time (FIFO) with priority of *PRIO*.
 This is particularly useful high-volume data such as full kernel tracing.

+\--kernel-depth=*DEPTH*
+:   Set kernel max function depth separately.
+Note that this option is meaningful only when used with -K,\--kernel-full option.

 FILTERS
 =======